ScottBrenner/aws-cdk-action/cdk/README.md

 # GitHub Actions for AWS CDK

-This Action for [AWS CDK](https://docs.aws.amazon.com/cdk/index.html) enables arbitrary actions for interacting with the AWS Cloud Development Kit (AWS CDK) via [AWS CDK Command Line Interface (`cdk`)](https://docs.aws.amazon.com/cdk/latest/guide/tools.html#cli).
+This Action for [AWS CDK](https://docs.aws.amazon.com/cdk/index.html) enables arbitrary actions for interacting with the AWS Cloud Development Kit (AWS CDK) via the [AWS CDK Command Line Interface (`cdk`)](https://docs.aws.amazon.com/cdk/latest/guide/tools.html#cli).

 ## Usage

-An example workflow for synthesizing an AWS CloudFormation template for your app and then invoking the AWS CloudFormation create/update API to deploy it into your AWS account.
+An example workflow for synthesizing an AWS CloudFormation template for your app and then invoking the AWS CloudFormation create/update API to deploy it into your AWS account using `cdk deploy`.

 ```hcl